overture-stack/website/.dev/tech-debt.md

 `src/pages/case-studies/navigation.js` is a component, not a page, but it sits under `src/pages/`, so Gatsby publishes it as a route: `/case-studies/navigation/` renders a bare navigation strip with no page around it, and phase 2's build confirmed it is also listed in the sitemap.
 fix: move the file out of `src/pages/` (a `components/` subdirectory next to its only consumer) and update the import.
 Check the built output afterwards to confirm the route and its sitemap entry are gone.
 standalone: yes

+---

+Every in-page product anchor on the site is dead. `src/components/ProductsPageSection/index.js:52` sets `id={`${mobileViewPort && title.toLowerCase()}`}`, and `mobileViewPort` is false during server rendering, so the built products page carries `id="false"` eight times and no `id="song"`, `id="score"`, `id="maestro"`, or `id="arranger"` at all.
+The homepage's five product tiles link to `/products/#song` and friends, so each one lands at the top of the products page and scrolls nowhere.
+Even after hydration the ids only exist at some viewport widths, which is what the conditional was for.
+fix: set the id unconditionally from the title and let CSS handle the scroll offset (`scroll-margin-top`), rather than deriving an id from a viewport measurement.
+Verify against the built HTML, not the dev server, since this is a server-rendering difference.
+standalone: yes

+---

+The homepage still promotes Ego, and its link goes nowhere. `src/pages/index.js:348` renders an Ego tile pointing at `/products/#ego`, but the products page has had no Ego section for some time: it covers Song, Score, Maestro, and Arranger only.
+So the tile advertises a discontinued product and lands on an unrelated page.
+Separately, the products page is missing Lectern, Lyric, and Stage, all of which the documentation site covers, so the page under-represents the current stack.
+fix: remove the Ego tile with the rest of the Ego cleanup, then decide whether the products page should grow sections for Lectern, Lyric, and Stage.
+The second half is a content decision for whoever owns the page, and it is worth taking together with the vocabulary alignment in `roadmap.md`, since both are about the site describing the current stack.
+standalone: no
+context: the anchor half of this is covered by the entry above; this entry is about which products the site claims to have.

+---

+The megamenu is unreachable, and a whole subsystem exists to serve it. `NavBar` renders plain `NavLink`s and never calls `toggleMegaMenu`, so `megaMenuType` is always null and `MegaMenu` only ever returns its empty animation div: "Explore our documentation" appears zero times in the built homepage.
+The component that would open it, `MegaMenuLink`, is imported by nothing at all.
+Dead alongside them: `NavBar`'s unused `megaMenuType` prop, `Layout`'s `megaMenuOpen`/`megaMenuType`/`popOverRef` state with `openMegaMenu`, `closeMegaMenu`, and `toggleMegaMenu`, the `desktopMegaMenuCheck` viewport measurement, and `src/hooks/useSSRWorkaround.js`, whose only consumer was `MegaMenuLink`.
+This also accounts for two of the 15 remaining lint errors.
+fix: decide whether the megamenu is coming back.
+If not, delete `MegaMenu`, `MegaMenuLink`, the `useSSRWorkaround` hook, and the megamenu state and handlers in `Layout`, which is most of what is left of that class component.
+If it is, wire `MegaMenuLink` into `NavBar` and check it against a browser, since none of this appears in server-rendered HTML.
+Either way the site's documentation navigation today is the plain "Documentation" navbar link, which points at the docs site root.
+standalone: yes
+context: this corrects an earlier note that `useSSRWorkaround` had to stay because `MegaMenuLink` used it.
+That consumer is itself dead, so the hook is too.